flectra-hq/documentation-user/accounting/others/taxes/B2B_B2C.rst

 The best way to avoid this complexity is to choose only one way of managing your prices and stick to it: price without taxes or price with taxes included.
-Define which one is the default stored on the product form (on the default tax related to the product), and let Odoo compute the other one automatically, based on the pricelist and fiscal position.
+Define which one is the default stored on the product form (on the default tax related to the product), and let Flectra compute the other one automatically, based on the pricelist and fiscal position.
 Negotiate your contracts with customers accordingly.
 This perfectly works out-of-the-box and you have no specific configuration to do.